 Even when he retired, he continued to serve as a Cheyenne peace chief and “holy man,” preaching and performing baptisms, marriages, and funerals, and training lay readers.
 He continued the work of pastoral care among his people until his death on August 31, 1931.

 Oakerhater was a man of reconciliation.
-We hope to be a place and a people of reconciliation too, where the traditions of Oakerhater’s people are honored.
-Here the convergence of Native, Celtic, Franciscan, and Eastern Christian spirituality is celebrated.
+We hope to be a place and a people of reconciliation too, where the traditions of Oakerhater’s people are respected and honored.